Heart Failure in Children

 sees his or her healthcare provider for a diagnosis.

-How is heart failure in children diagnosed?
+How is heart failure in children in a child?

 The healthcare provider will ask about your child’s symptoms and health history.
 He